 The applicant argued that REA invoked the interest of the “consortium” that is not a single entity but is composed of different members including universities and scientific institutes that should not have commercial interests.
 The Court rejected this argument.
-It noted that the results of the project developed by the consortium members that contain commercial information that, if disclosed, could be used by their competitors as it is either copyrighted or commercial, like patents.
+It noted that the results of the project developed by the consortium members contain commercial information that, if disclosed, could be used by their competitors as it is either copyrighted or commercial, like patents.

 After analysing why each of the documents concerned included commercial information whose disclosure would have harmed the commercial interests of the consortium members of the iBorderCtrl project, the Court concluded that REA had correctly applied the harm test under Article 4 of Regulation 1049/2001.